-The Graduate ABA program was developed in response to the increasing demand for professionals who are trained to design, implement, and supervise behavior analytic programs for individuals with autism and related disorders, and for a variety of other students with and without disabilities.
+The Graduate programs in ABA were developed in response to the increasing demand for professionals who are trained to design, implement, and supervise behavior analytic programs for individuals with autism and related disorders, and for a variety of other students with and without disabilities.

-The MASTERS OF PROFESSIONAL STUDIES IN ABA and the ADVANCED CERTIFICATE IN ABA are approved by New York State for licensing as a Behavior Analyst and by the Behavior Analysis Certification Board for national certification.
+The Masters of Professional Studies in ABA and the Advanced Certificate in ABA are approved by New York State for licensing as a Behavior Analyst and The Association for Behavior Analysis International has verified our courses toward the coursework requirements for eligibility to take the Board-Certified Behavior Analyst® examination.
+Applicants will also need to meet fieldwork requirements before they can be deemed eligible to take the examinations.
 Coursework may also be taken simply for individual professional development.

-The program will help guide students through the complex requirements and processes for national certification and for New York State licensure.
+The ABA program helps guide students through the complex requirements and processes for national certification and for New York State licensure.